Juan Carlos I: Family and private life

+Juan Carlos is alleged to have had several extramarital affairs, which adversely affected his marriage.
+In 2021, the former police official José Manuel Villarejo testified that Juan Carlos was given hormones to reduce his sex drive, as it was seen as a state problem.

 In 1972, Juan Carlos, a keen sailor, competed in the Dragon class event at the Olympic Games, finishing 15th.
 During their summer holidays, the whole family spends time at Marivent Palace (Palma de Mallorca) and on the yacht Fortuna, where they would take part in sailing competitions.
 The king has manned the Bribón series of yachts.
 In winter, the family often went skiing in Baqueira-Beret and Candanchú (Pyrenees).
 At present, his hobbies include classic sailing boats.

-Juan Carlos also hunts bears; in October 2004, he angered environmental activists by killing nine bears in central Romania, one of which was pregnant.
+He also hunts bears; in October 2004, he angered environmental activists by killing nine bears in central Romania, one of which was pregnant.
 It was alleged by the Russian regional authorities that in August 2006 Juan Carlos shot a drunken tame bear (Mitrofan the Bear) during a private hunting trip to Russia; the Office of the Spanish Monarchy denied this claim.

-Juan Carlos is a member of the World Scout Foundation and of the Sons of the American Revolution.
+He is a member of the World Scout Foundation and of the Sons of the American Revolution.

 Health

 A benign 17–19 mm tumour was removed under general anaesthetic from King Juan Carlos's right lung in an operation carried out in the Hospital Clínic de Barcelona in May 2010.
 The operation followed an annual check-up, and Juan Carlos was not expected to need any further treatment.
+He was treated in Clinica Planas.

 In April 2012, the King underwent surgery for a triple fracture of the hip at the San Jose Hospital, Madrid, following a fall on a private elephant-hunting trip to Botswana.
 He also underwent a hip operation in September 2013 at Madrid's Quirón hospital.
 In April 2018, Juan Carlos was admitted to hospital for a surgery on his right knee.

 On 24 August 2019 he had heart surgery.

 In popular culture

 His life between 1948 and 1993 is dealt in the 2014 miniseries El rey.

-As of 2021, there are 4 simultaneous television projects in development set to portray the former king, some of which span along a wider time period of the Royal Household: Palacio real.
+As of 2021, there are four television projects in development set to portray the former king, some of which span along a wider time period of the Royal Household: Palacio real.
 Brillo y tragedia de la monarquía española (Diagonal TV), El rey (The Mediapro Studio), El emérito (Mandarina Producciones) and XRey (Starzplay, Sony Pictures TV and The Weekend Studio).